ShareX/sharex.github.io/docs/custom-uploader.md

 * PATCH
 * DELETE

-If request have no body and only parameters will be used then `GET` method is preferred.
+If request don't have body and only parameters gonna be used then `GET` method is preferred.
 If body is `Form data (multipart/form-data)` then `POST` method is preferred.

-## URL
+## Request URL

 Request will be send to this URL.